 In order to qualify as a RIC and to avoid corporate-level U.S. federal income tax on the income we distribute to our stockholders, we are required to distribute at least 90% of our net ordinary income and our net short-term capital gains in excess of net long-term capital losses, if any, to our stockholders on an annual basis.
 Additionally, we must distribute an amount at least equal to the sum of 98% of our net ordinary income (during the calendar year) plus 98.2% of our net capital gain income (during each 12-month period ending on October 31) plus any net ordinary income and capital gain net income for preceding years that were not distributed during such years and on which we paid no U.S. federal income tax to avoid a U.S. federal excise tax.
 We made quarterly distributions to our stockholders for the first four full quarters subsequent to our IPO.
-To the extent we have income available, we have made monthly distributions until March 31, 2020.
+To the extent we had income available, we made monthly distributions to our stockholders from October 30, 2014 until March 30, 2020.
 As announced on April 1, 2020, distributions, if any, will be made on a quarterly basis effective for the second quarter of 2020.
 Our stockholder distributions, if any, will be determined by our Board on a quarterly basis.
-Any distribution to our stockholders will be declared out of assets legally available for distribution.
+Any distributions to our stockholders will be declared out of assets legally available for distribution.
+On April 30, 2020, the Company's Board determined not to declare a distribution for the second quarter of 2020 due to the impact of the COVID-19 pandemic on the Company's expected net investment income.
+On July 30, 2020, the Company's expected net investment income.